 The average person spends more than one third of his/her life asleep.
 But don’t be fooled—just because the body is sleeping doesn’t mean it’s slacking off.
 During sleep, the body repairs itself so that when the alarm clock goes off, our bodies are renewed and refreshed.
 Tossing and turning all night can affect judgment, productivity, and the ability to retain information the next day.
 Over time, it can contribute to obesity, diabetes, and—of course—a chronic bad attitude.
-(Did someone wake up on the wrong side of the bed this morning?)
-So whether or not you’re a morning person, check out our list on how to sleep better tonight — and thank us in the morning.
+(Nope, not even that espresso shot can fix sleep-deprived saltiness.)
+So whether or not you’re a morning person, check out our list on how to get better sleep.
+You can thank us in the morning.

 Disclaimer: While factors like stress or big life changes can bring on a few sleepless nights, prolonged trouble sleeping could be a sign of another issue like depression or a sleep disorder like sleep apnea.
 If these are worries, schedule a doctor’s visit to get things checked out.
 A medical professional might suggest a hormone test or another kind of evaluation to make sure everything’s okay.

 This lets the body know it’s time to unwind from the day’s stress and chill.
 Figure out a schedule and stick to it every night of the week—even weekends!

 Thinking about or doing stressful activities can cause the body to release stress hormones, leading to alertness.
 But writing out stressful thoughts in a journal can help us avoid restlessness once we hit the sheets.
 Studies suggest certain types of journaling allow us to focus on the positive instead of the negative aspects of our day.